dmcg310/Rust-Traverse/README.md

 ## Features

 - [x] Full CRUD operations on files and directories.
+- [x] Move and copy files and directories.
 - [x] Keyboard shortcuts for navigation and operations, to make sure you don't have to leave the keyboard.
 - [x] Traverse directly to a directory by typing its path.
 - [x] Configurable.